Mr. Miyagi: Karate Kid: Legends (2025)

 Mr. Miyagi appears in archival footage from The Karate Kid Part II, which he tells then-adolescent Daniel LaRusso about the origins of karate and the relationship between the Miyagi and Han families when Mr. Miyagi's ancestor, Shimpo Miyagi, washed ashore while fishing in China, where the Han family gave him refuge and taught him the ancient art of kung fu, which he branded as karate upon his return to Okinawa with his Chinese wife and their children.

-Decades later, Mr. Han, Mr. Miyagi's friend from China who is a Kung fu instructor, visits his house (now a dojo) in Los Angeles only to find out his passing and looking for Mr. Miyagi's protege and now-adult Daniel LaRusso, who is now a karate sensei himself, to teach Mr. Han's student and great-nephew Li Fong the ways of Miyagi-do karate to compete in the Five Boroughs Tournament in New York City, where Li has just moved to with his mother from China.
+Decades later, Mr. Han, Mr. Miyagi's friend from China who is a Kung fu instructor, visits his house (now a dojo) in Los Angeles only to find out about his death and looking for Mr. Miyagi's protege and now-adult Daniel LaRusso, who is now a karate sensei himself, to teach Mr. Han's student and great-nephew Li Fong the ways of Miyagi-do karate to compete in the Five Boroughs Tournament in New York City, where Li has just moved to with his mother from China.
 Initially hesitant, Daniel agrees and goes to New York.
 Before Li reaches the final matches in the Five Boroughs Tournament, Daniel gives him a headband with an image of a tree once belonged to Mr. Miyagi.

 In other media

 In 1989, Mr. Miyagi appeared alongside Daniel LaRusso in The Karate Kid animated television series, voiced by Robert Ito.
 The plot recounts their adventures around the world with a character named Taki.
 This incarnation was inexplicably given the name Yakuga.
 In 2004, Mr. Miyagi appeared alongside Daniel in a musical produced for Broadway titled It’s Karate, Kid!
 The Musical.
+In 2026, Mr Miyagi appeared in a version titled The Karate Kid The Musical, that toured in the UK and Canada, played by Adrian Pang.